The Engagement Session Style Guide

 Long pants and closed-toed shoes are the most sophisticated and masculine looks for men.
 They draw attention away from his legs and feet and place it where you want it: on the face you fell in love with.
 So, for your session, it’s best to leave the shorts, sandals and jeans at home, too.
 Suit pants, dress pants or colored pants work best.
 Brown leather dress shoes complement almost every look, whether he’s wearing a full suit or a blazer and colored pants.
 Ties, bowties, pocket squares, colored socks, belts, tie clips, suspenders, vests and watches are sharp complements to any suit.
 If you bring two suits to the session, you can start with a traditional necktie and belt, then switch to suspenders and a bow tie for your second look.
 If two suits are too stressful, no problem!
 One look will do the trick!
 You can still mix and match accessories to complement both of her dresses without doing a full change during the session.
 So, either way, you win.

-Most men aren’t overly excited to take photos for two hours, because they don’t have an expectation of what’s to come and why it’s so important to you.
+Most men aren’t overly excited to take photos for one to two hours, because they don’t have an expectation of what’s to come and why it’s so important to you.
 Take fifteen minutes to educate and empower your guy.
 Tell him why you chose me and my style of photography.
 Express to him how much it means to you for you two to have these photos documenting this part of your story.
 Trust me, he’ll light up the camera for you!
 The most common thing I hear from guys before engagement sessions is this: because of a bad experience in the past, they don’t like taking photos or don’t think they’ll be good at it.
 By the time I’m done, though, they can’t believe how fast it went and just how much fun they had!
+I instruct you on everything from your feet to your fingertips so you literally just have to show up looking amazing and let me guide you through the rest.
+I even sprinkle fun prompts throughout to make for some really sweet candid moments, too!

 After the Session